sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 Because some idiot jester had to keep fucking around, now you were stuck in *this* body forever.

-After what felt like minutes of silence, you seemed to unfreeze, and the words started to tumble out. "...I...
+After what felt like minutes of silence, you seemed to unfreeze, and the words started to tumble out, slow and quiet at first, but gradually increasing in volume and energy as thought after thought flashed in front of your mind. "...I...
 Fuck, man.
 That's not- ...Why would he do that?
 Why- god, my friends- What about my roommate?!
 They're- Fucking Jevil- I had a whole life- Why does shit never want to work out for- FUCKING **JEVIL!**"

 Somewhere in the midst of your rambling, subconsciously, a scythe had fizzled into existence in your hands, and your friends ducked out of the way as you swung it about in your raving.
 The buzz of Jevil's magic within you surged through your palms into the blade, and as you swung the blade down, punctuating your final exclamation, you felt it catch on *nothing*, then slice.